nasvt-phys117/Dotfiles/README.md

 ## What's in here

 - `vimrc` / my vim setup.
 Nothing special but it works just fine.
 - LaTeX snippets for physics (UltiSnips).
-Basically I started this as a Physics Package replacement so everything would be done with basic commands instead of package specific ones.
-Most of what I am using is covered.
+This started as a replacement for the "[Physics](https://ctan.org/pkg/physics?lang=en)" package.
+The functionality that I currently need is (mostly) in there.
+I need to find a way to work with indices.
 - simple script to install the above (`install.sh`)
-- A script for my sister's IdeaPad that I am currently using along with my ThinkPad.
+- A script for my sister's IdeaPad.
 It enables conservation mode and displays a notification if you ask for it.
 I made it in 5 minutes so it needs to be tidier and add better "features".

 ## Conservation mode